FOXHOUND27/data-engineering-bootcamp-sql-python/journal/Day_2.md

 ## ✅ What I Did

-- Practiced basic SQL SELECT statements using AdventureWorks.
+- Practiced Filtering using ORDER BY and TOP
 - Completed 2 SQL Leetcode questions.
 - Wrote a simple Python script with lists and dictionaries.

 ## 🧠 Key Concepts

-- SQL: `SELECT`, `FROM`, `WHERE`,`LIKE`,`BETWEEN`
+- SQL: `ORDER BY`, `LIMIT`, `TOP`,
 - Python: learned basic python syntax

 ## ⚠️ Errors Faced

-- SQL Server error: Used Double qoutes instead of single qoutes for my where clause and got an error
+- SQL Server error: Learned that adventureWorksOLTP is based on TSQL and does not have limit but instead uses top to restrict the number of rows I request for.
 - Python: forgot quotes in dictionary keys

 ## 🎯 Next Goal